The Hubbard Broadcasting Foundation

 Overview

-The foundation has a well-established track record, having operated for over 65 years, and maintains a stable giving pattern with 116-118 grants awarded annually in recent years.
+The foundation has a well-established track record, having operated for over 65 years, and maintains a stable giving pattern with 116 grants awarded in 2023.
 The Hubbard family's broader philanthropic legacy includes transformational gifts to the University of Minnesota, including a $10 million donation in 2000 to the School of Journalism and Mass Communication (now the Hubbard School of Journalism), as well as support for the Masonic Cancer Center, Gopher Athletics, and the College of Science and Engineering.

 Funding Priorities

-The Hubbard Broadcasting Foundation operates as a single grant program without distinct funding streams.
+The Hubbard Broadcasting Foundation operates as a single grant programme without distinct funding streams.
 Grants are awarded throughout the year, with most foundation activity occurring prior to the end of the calendar year.

 Grant Size Distribution: